Dvicio

-Dvicio, known as DVICIO or just DV, is a Spanish latin-pop group.
-DVICIO signed to Sony Music Spain.
+Dvicio, stylised as DVICIO and also known as just DV, is a Spanish Latin pop group.
+Dvicio signed to Sony Music Spain.

 History

 Dvicio stated that during their childhood, the group were close friends who decided to form a group.
 The beginnings of Dvicio go back to 2009 when the present band members performed under the name Tiempo Límite, encouraged by the success of the popular band El Canto del Loco.
 As Tiempo Límite, they had minor hits with "Detrás de mis miedos" and "Dueña de mi mente".

 2009–2012: Beginnings and forming Tiempo Limite

 While growing up in Madrid, Dvicio started their career as the group Tiempo Limite.
 Under this name, they released songs like "Duena de Mi Mente" and "Detras de Mis Miedos".
 In 2011, they took part in a music competition organized by ABC Punto Radio by sending their demo cover of the song "Titanium" and won the top prize.